salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # flags.api-version.description

 Use this flag to override the default API version, which is the latest version supported the CLI, with the API version of your package.xml file.

+# flags.async.summary

+Run the command asynchronously.

+# flags.async.description

+The command immediately returns the job ID and control of the terminal to you.
+This way, you can continue to use the CLI.
+To resume the deployment, run "sf deploy metadata resume".
+To check the status of the deployment, run "sf deploy metadata report".

 # save.as.default